 The development comes at the end of yet another headline-grabbing week for bitcoin.
-On the one hand, China escalated its anti-crypto campaign by blocking a number of widely followed bitcoin influencer accounts on the country's main social network, with expectations that legal ramifications via stringent regulation could follow as Beijing paves the way for its own e-yuan.
+On the one hand, China escalated its anti-crypto campaign by blocking several widely followed bitcoin influencer accounts on the country's main social network, with expectations that legal ramifications via stringent regulation could follow as Beijing paves the way for its own e-yuan.
 On the other hand, El Salvador may well become the first country to adopt bitcoin as legal tender after lawmakers voted in favour of the move.
-Bitcoin could make remittances, which account for a fifth of the country's GDP, easier, cheaper and faster, and even a one percent investment of bitcoin into the country could reportedly raise its GDP by a quarter.
-For the country's macroeconomic boosters it certainly seems an attractive proposition, perhaps bringing in valuable dollars from investors worldwide, but concerns remain around price volatility and liquidity.
+Bitcoin could make remittances, which account for a fifth of the country's GDP, easier, cheaper, and faster.
+Even a one percent investment of bitcoin into the country could reportedly raise its GDP by a quarter.
+It certainly seems an attractive proposition for the country's macroeconomic boosters, perhaps bringing in valuable dollars from investors worldwide, but concerns remain around price volatility and liquidity.

 Citi may be pulling back from many of its overseas markets, but that is not stopping it from engaging in white-label issuing such as seen in a new arrangement with PayPal in Australia, a partnership to compete with the Big Four banks as well as the new breed of Buy now, pay later (BNPL) such as Afterpay.
-No cards market worldwide has been more impacted by the popularity of BNPL, which has seen credit card balances shrink while debit payments ballooned by almost a quarter year-on-year, according to central bank figures late last year.
+No cards market worldwide has been more impacted by the popularity of BNPL, which has seen credit card balances shrink.
+At the same time, debit payments ballooned by almost a quarter year-on-year, according to central bank figures late last year.

 Another long-running source of friction in the country has centred on the routing of debit card payments.
-In the competition authority's latest move, it has highlighted concerns that need further assessment in relation to a proposed merger of payments troika BPAY, Eftpos and the NPP (New Payments Platform).
+The competition authority's latest move has highlighted concerns that need further assessment concerning a proposed merger of payments troika BPAY, Eftpos and the NPP (New Payments Platform).
 The root of the issue is a fear that the "Least-Cost Routing initiative may be neglected or abandoned".
-In 2022, Australians will be able to avail of the NPP's new PayTo service for easier access and fuller control over their direct debits, further reshaping the payments landscape.
+In 2022, Australians will be able to avail themselves of the NPP's new PayTo service for easier access and fuller control over their direct debits, further reshaping the payments landscape.